p0017/Molecular-Test-Time-Adaptation/README.md

 ## Overview

 Molecular solubility prediction is a critical task in drug discovery, but models often struggle with out-of-distribution data.
-This project addresses this challenge by implementing test-time adaptation techniques for graph neural networks and applying them to molecular solubility prediction.
+This project addresses this challenge by implementing test-time adaptation for graph neural networks and applying it to molecular solubility prediction.

 This project was carried out as part of the seminar **165.164 Selected Topics in Theoretical Chemistry** at TU Wien, under the supervision of [Prof. Esther Heid](https://hesther.github.io/).